Plaquemines Parish, Louisiana: Politics

-Plaquemines Parish was for a long time controlled by the notorious Democratic political boss Leander Perez, who turned the parish's voters away from the National Democratic Party with his support of the Dixiecrat ticket in 1948.
+Plaquemines Parish was for a long time controlled by the notorious Democrat political boss Leander Perez, who turned the parish's voters away from the national Democratic Party with his support of the Dixiecrat ticket in 1948.
 The parish has been solidly anti-Democratic and at times overwhelmingly so at a Presidential level since 1948, with the only Democratic nominee subsequently to carry the parish being Bill Clinton in 1996.
 In 1952 it was the most Republican county-equivalent in the nation, and until the decay of the Perez machine no Democrat was to pass thirty percent of the parish's vote.

-Plaquemines Parish is the home of former Parish President and current Lt.
-Governor of Louisiana Billy Nungesser and its current Parish President, Republican Amos Cormier III, who additionally secured the endorsement of the parish Libertarians, defeated his Republican rival Kirk Lepine in the 2016 special election runoff by a margin of some 20 percent.
+Plaquemines Parish is the home of former Parish President and current Lieutenant Governor of Louisiana Billy Nungesser.

+Former Parish President, Republican Amos Cormier III, who additionally secured the endorsement of the parish Libertarians, defeated his Republican rival Kirk Lepine in the 2016 special election runoff by a margin of some 20 percent.
 On December 8, 2018, however, Lepine in a runoff rematch unseated Cormier, 3,625 votes (52 percent) to 3,289 (48 percent).

+Keith Hinkley was elected Parish President in 2022.